SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 This manual test plan will help ensure that the `PrintTreeAction` functions correctly across different scenarios and setups, providing confidence in its reliability and effectiveness.

-# generic\AnalogueFileAction.kt
+# generic\GenerateRelatedFileAction.kt

-#### Manual Test Plan for AnalogueFileAction Class
+#### Manual Test Plan for CreateFileFromTemplateAction Class

 ##### Objective:
-To verify that the `AnalogueFileAction` class functions correctly across various scenarios, including file generation based on user directives and handling of file paths.
+To verify that the `CreateFileFromTemplateAction` class functions correctly across various scenarios, including file generation based on user directives and handling of file paths.

 ##### Test Environment Setup:
 - Install IntelliJ IDEA or compatible IDE.
-- Ensure the plugin containing `AnalogueFileAction` is installed and enabled.
+- Ensure the plugin containing `CreateFileFromTemplateAction` is installed and enabled.
 - Configure necessary dependencies and environment as per the project requirements.